siralomarahmed/temperature-unit-converter/README.md

 # Introduction
-weatherApp-001 is an app that will convert Kelvin to Celsius, then to Fahrenheit, then to Newton.
+This is an app that will convert Kelvin to Celsius, then to Fahrenheit, then to Newton.
 The program will run in the console.

 ## Pseudocode